 Retail pharmacies may participate in the mail order benefit provided they meet the terms and conditions for participation established by Express Scripts, including price, dispensing fee and co-payment requirements of a mail order option.
-If your retail pharmacy participates in this benefit and your prescription drug is classified as a maintenance drug, by the plan, you will be able to receive the ninety (90) day supply for the cost of a sixty (60) day supply.

 The mail order option shall not permit the dispensing of a controlled substance classified in Schedule II - either through Express Scripts mail order or the retail pharmacy offering mail order benefits.